microsoft/pxt-arcade/docs/tutorials/alien.md

 Now you've created an alien invasion!

-Watch it go by in the simulator window and when you're done, click **Finish** to return to the main page where you can share with family and friends!
+Watch it go by in the simulator window and when you're done, click **Done** to return to the main page where you can share with family and friends!

 ```package